NeelBhatt/Docs-1/aspnet/aspnetcore/hosting/aspnet-core-module.md

 ### Log creation and redirection

-To save logs, you must create the *logs* directory.
 The ASP.NET Core Module can redirect `stdout` and `stderr` logs to disk by setting the `stdoutLogEnabled` and `stdoutLogFile` attributes of the `aspNetCore` element.
+Any folders in the `stdoutLogFile` path, *logs* in the example below, must exist in order for the module to create the log file.
+A timestamp and file extension will be added automatically when the log file is created.
 Logs are not rotated (unless process recycling/restart occurs).
 It is the responsibilty of the hoster to limit the disk space the logs consume.
+Using the `stdout` log is only recommended for troubleshooting application startup issues and not for general application logging purposes.

 <!-- literal_block {"ids": [], "names": [], "highlight_args": {"linenostart": 1}, "backrefs": [], "dupnames": [], "linenos": false, "classes": [], "xml:space": "preserve", "language": "xml", "source": "/Users/shirhatti/src/Docs/aspnet/hosting/aspnet-core-module/sample/web.config"} -->